isomerpages/mol-services/_government-services/06-manage-finances/06d-health-expenses.md

       <input type="checkbox" id="shield-101">
       <label class="tab-label" for="shield-101">What is MediShield Life</label>
       <div class="tab-content">
-    <p> A basic health insurance plan that helps pay for large hospital bills and some costly outpatient treatments such as dialysis and chemotherapy for cancer - for life.
-It is structured so that you can pay less using your MediSave and/or out-of-pocket cash for large medical bills.</p>
+    <p> A basic health insurance plan that helps pay for large hospital bills and some costly outpatient treatments such as dialysis and chemotherapy for cancer, for life.</p> <p>It is structured so that you can pay less using your MediSave and/or out-of-pocket cash for large medical bills.</p>
    </div>
 </div>
       <div class="tab">